Mariani-code/PrysmHealth-Support/README.md

 ## 📧 Contact

-For questions about the app, email: support@prysmhealth.app
+For questions about the app, email: prysmhealth@gmail.com

 ## 📄 License